-Sales and Voicemails – Best Practices for Teleprospecting Calls
+Sales and Voicemails – Best Practices for B2B Cold Calling

-Do a quick search around the internet and you will learn that persistency and follow-up is essential to successful lead generation.
-The most current industry numbers tell us that it takes many attempts to the same prospect to reach them, engage them in a conversation, and qualify them as a lead.
+Do a quick search around the internet and you will learn that persistence and consistency is essential to successful B2B cold calling and lead generation.
+Industry research consistently tells us that it takes many attempts to the same prospect to successfully make connect, engage them in a conversation, and qualify them as a lead.

 The math is simple.

-Without multiple attempts to your prospects, your chances of qualifying a lead that results in a sale are miniscule.
+Without multiple attempts to your prospects, your chances of qualifying a lead that results in a sale are minuscule.

 Multiple Attempts to Multiple Contacts

-The best practices for teleprospecting calls that we recommend at JMS Elite are multiple attempts to multiple contacts in a set space of time.
+The best practices for B2B cold calling that we recommend and implement at JMS Elite are multiple attempts to multiple contacts in a set space of time.

-More specifically, that is three attempts each to a minimum of three different contacts within an organization within five to six business days.
+More specifically we recommend three attempts each to a minimum of three different contacts within an organization within five to six business days.

 Leaving Effective Voicemails

-It’s clear that the path to successful sales is making contact with your prospects multiple times.
-If the statistics are true, and you aim for higher than two attempts, you are already outpacing your competition.
+The path to successful sales is making contact with your prospects multiple times.
+If the statistics are true, and you aim for more than two attempts, you are already outpacing your competition.

 Messages should always be brief.
 People are busy, and they appreciate it when you get to the point as quickly as possible.